JerickLiu/Point-of-Sale-POS-System/README.md

 ## Point of Sale POS System ##
 # NOT INTENDED TO BE USED COMMERCIALLY #

 Rudimentary POS system coded purely in python with integrated cash register and inventory management.
+Runs in console.

 Cash Register:
-   > Ability to add products to cart.\n
+   > Ability to add products to cart.
-   > Ability to checkout
+   > Ability to checkout.

 Inventory Management:
    > Ability to print product reports, restock, add, remove, modify, and apply discounts to products